 Acceptto SAML Configuration as Identity Provider (IdP)

-- App Name - The application name to be displayed in the admin panel and application portal. for example, Dropbox
+- App Name - The application name displayed in the admin panel and application portal. for example, Dropbox.

 - Issuer or Entity ID – The Issuer/EntityID of the SAML application.
 By default, it should be Dropbox.